AREA ATTRACTIONS

 (609) 396-1776

-The Old Barracks Museum brings the world of Colonial America to life through interpretive programs, exhibits and preservation so that visitors can appreciate New Jersey’s history, the diverse people who made it and why it matters.
+The Old Barracks Museum brings the world of Colonial America to life through interpretive programs, exhibits and preservation so that visitors can appreciate NJ’s history, the diverse people who made it and why it matters.

 1719 Trent House